 If you applied to NLC via an intermediary such as an agent, representative or educational institution NLC will normally communicate with you about your admission via the intermediary.
 NLC also reserves the right to pass information about your admissions and enrolment status and about your programme attendance and to send a copy of your Confirmation of Acceptance for Studies (CAS), for international students, to the intermediary which is referred to in your application.

 By proceeding with your application you are consenting to your data being processed by the University (as Data Controller) and NLC (as Data Processor).
 Your data will be used for the purposes of handling your application and sending you information about the University and NLC relevant to your application.
 Neither the University nor NLC will pass your details on to any third party except for any intermediary as referred to above.
 As a Data Subject you can opt-out of communications from the University and NLC at any point by writing to International Development, Northumbria University, 22 Ellison Place, Newcastle-upon-Tyne, NE1 3ST or emailing firstname.lastname@example.org.

 If you have received an unconditional offer and wish to accept it, you must complete, sign and return our Offer Acceptance Form.
 You must also pay your deposit and send us your completed Deposit Payment Form.
-If you wish to request a Confirmation of Acceptance for Studies (CAS) in order to apply for a Tier 4 (General) Student Visa to study at NLC, you must indicate this on the Offer Acceptance Form and, before any CAS is issued, you will also be required to provide additional proof to the University that you have met specific requirements of the UKVI.
+If you wish to request a Confirmation of Acceptance for Studies (CAS) in order to apply for a Student route Visa to study at NLC, you must indicate this on the Offer Acceptance Form and, before any CAS is issued, you will also be required to provide additional proof to the University that you have met specific requirements of the UKVI.